 We flew as high as we could.
 As high and far as our wings could carry us.

-But… it was always ended the same.
-We could only reached this island.
+But… it always ended the same.
+We could only reach this island.

 Now our newborns are forgetting how to fly.
 We eat the Warawara.
 The fire maiden burns us…